How to use MedImageParse healthcare AI model for segmentation of medical images

 Deployment to a self-hosted managed compute

 MedImageParse model can be deployed to our self-hosted managed inference solution, which allows you to customize and control all the details about how the model is served.
-You can deploy the model through the catalog UI (in AI Studio or Azure Machine Learning studio) or deploy programmatically.
+You can deploy the model through the catalog UI (in AI Foundry or Azure Machine Learning studio) or deploy programmatically.

 To deploy the model through the UI: